s1rius/android-nest-scroll-ptr/template/README-cn.md

 /**
  * using a string, support: A-Z 0-9 - .
- * you can add more letters by {@link in.srain.cube.views.ptr.header.StoreHousePath#addChar}
+ * you can add more letters by {@link wtf.s1.android.ptr.header.StoreHousePath#addChar}
  */
 header.initWithString('Alibaba');
 ```